fathzer/sites-supervisor-core/README.md

   * **app** and **env** and are tags that identifies the application and its environment (production, acceptance, ...).
   * frequencyMinutes sets the test frequency.
 Default value is 5 minutes.
   * timeOutSeconds is the maximum time allowed to the test to reply.
 If no reply is obtained in the specified time, service is considered down.
 Default value is 30s.
+* A service should have a *tester* attribute and can have no *alerters*.
+Alerters and tester and identified by the name declared in [**global configuration**](#globalconfiguration).
-* All the components have a parameters attribute that contains the configuration of the component for the service.
+* All the components have a *parameters* attribute that contains the configuration of the component for the service.
 The exact content of this attribute (and its obligatory presence) depends on the component (see component documentation).

 ## Components documentation
 ### com.fathzer.sitessupervisor.db.Influx